Dashevskiy/Sincere/README.md

 **Sincere Systems test task**

-Для разработки были испольовано React, Redux, Bootstrap, SASS.
-В папке src в корневом файле store.js создаётся Store c вложенным reducer.

-В файле index.js папки reducers инициализируется изначальное состояние данных хранилища. +Сам reducer.
+React, Redux, Bootstrap, SASS were used for development.
+A Store with a nested reducer is created in the src folder in the root store.js file.

+The index.js file in the reducers folder initializes the initial state of the store data. + The reducer itself.

-В папке components находятся все View components (App, Footer, Header, Login, Logo, Main, News, Profile).
+The components folder contains all View components (App, Footer, Header, Login, Logo, Main, News, Profile).

-Компонент App является контейнером для всех компонентов, в котором с помощью Provider подключается store, a BrowserRouter подключает роутинг.

-В Компоненте Login в локальном state сохраняются имя и пароль пользователся, которые отправляются в store после нажатия кнопки 'Войти'.
-Реализовано сохранене логина и пароля в localStorage.
+The App component is a container for all components, in which the store is connected using the Provider, and the BrowserRouter connects the routing.

+In the Login Component in the local state, the username and password are stored, which are sent to the store after clicking the 'Login' button.
+Implemented saving login and password in localStorage.